Fowlart/startup_informer/readme.md

 **Todo:**

-- Organize the possibility of starting the bash script with the flag to spin up separate processes, traversing all chat history in telegram without a time limit, and exporting it to the file.
+- ~~Organize the possibility of starting the bash script with the flag to spin up separate processes, traversing all chat history in telegram without a time limit, and exporting it to the file.
 Send the file for analysis.
 A separate process should be created in Python.
-Flag recognition should be organized at the bash script.
+Flag recognition should be organized at the bash script.~~

-- Add working with Linux Keyrings to store Telegram credentials
+- ~~Add working with Linux Keyring to store Telegram credentials~~

 - Add working with bash to automate install application on a new Linux VM

+- Add code to parse all Telegram user channels for looking up, messages by simple pattern(for the starting ).
+Use multithreading/multiprocessing/asyncio to parse multiple channels simultaneously.

 **Ideas for another project:**